-The Chromecast 2 has a completely reworked design, straying considerably from the “stick” format of the original.
+The second Chromecast has a completely reworked design, straying considerably from the ‘stick’ format of the original.

 Now the device has a round chassis that connects to your TV’s HDMI port.
-Google has also made the Chromecast 2 cross-platform, adding support for iOS and Windows.
+Google has also made the system cross-platform, adding support for iOS and Windows.

-This compatibility – combined with the Chromecast 2’s low cost – makes it a compelling alternative to the Apple TV, which costs $149 in the US; UK pricing has yet to be announced.
+This compatibility – combined with the Chromecast’s low cost – makes it a compelling alternative to the Apple TV, which costs £129.

 The setup process is pretty much identical to the one with the original Chromecast.
-Simply attach the power cable and install the Chromecast app on your smartphone, tablet or laptop.
+Simply attach the power cable and install the Chromecast app (now named the Home app) on your smartphone, tablet or laptop.

-Despite having the same setup process, the Chromecast 2 runs using a completely redesigned application.
+Despite having the same setup process, the latest Chromecast runs using a completely redesigned application.